Measurement of the cosmic ray nickel energy spectrum from 10 GeV/n to 2 TeV/n with the DAMPE

 \keywords{DAMPE Cosmic-ray Nickel}

-\emph{Introduction} - Galactic cosmic rays, discovered by Hess in 1913, are high-energy particles originating from outer space and traversing the Galaxy.
+\emph{Introduction}-Galactic cosmic rays, discovered by Hess in 1913, are high-energy particles originating from outer space and traversing the Galaxy.
 They can serve as valuable probes for exploring astrophysical particle accelerators and the interstellar medium of the Galaxy~\cite{2015Grenier}.
-According to the first order Fermi acceleration mechanism and diffusive transportation, the energy spectra of cosmic-ray nuclei follows a single power law~\cite{1949Fermi}.
-However, with the accumulation of observed data and the expansion of energy range, many experiments indicate that the spectra of cosmic rays exhibit deviations from a single power law in the energy range around hundreds of GeV/n for proton, helium, and other heavy primary nuclei in cosmic rays~\cite{2009Panov,2017Yoon,2011Adriani,2013Adriani,2015Aguilar,2020Aguilar,2015Aguilar_1,2017Aguilar,2021Aguilar,DAMPEProton,DAMPEHe,CALETProton,CALETIron}.
+Traditionally, the energy spectra of cosmic-ray nuclei has been assumed to be a single power law~\cite{1949Fermi}.
+However, with the accumulation of observed data and the expansion of the energy range, many experiments indicate that the spectra of cosmic rays exhibit deviations from a single power law in the energy range around hundreds of GeV/n for proton, helium, and other heavy primary nuclei in cosmic rays~\cite{2009Panov,2017Yoon,2011Adriani,2013Adriani,2015Aguilar,2020Aguilar,2015Aguilar_1,2017Aguilar,2021Aguilar,DAMPEProton,DAMPEHe,CALETProton,CALETIron}.

-Heavy nuclei observed in cosmic rays primarily originate from stellar nuclear fusion process~\cite{Synthesis1}.
+Heavy nuclei observed in cosmic rays primarily originate from stellar nuclear fusion processes~\cite{Synthesis1}.
 Iron, with the highest binding energy per nucleon among all stable nuclei, is the most abundant element among nuclei heavier than silicon.
-The spectrum shape around TeV/n of iron was reported by several experiments such as AMS-02~\cite{2021Aguilar}, CALET~\cite{CALETIron} and NUCLEON~\cite{NUCLEONIron}.
-Although there are several theoretical models about the synthesis, acceleration and propagation of heavy nuclei in cosmic rays~\cite{Synthesis1,Synthesis2,Synthesis3,Spectral1,Spectral2}, current observational results for nickel and heavier nuclei mainly focus on relative abundance measurements~\cite{Supertiger,Cris}.
-Even about nickel, the most abundant species in this trans-iron group, only a few experiments, such as CRISIS~\cite{1981Cris}, HEAO3-C2~\cite{1990HEAO3} and Balloon~\cite{1981Balloon}, provided differential energy spectrum in the low energy region below 40 GeV/n.
+The spectrum shape around TeV/n of iron was reported by several experiments such as AMS-02~\cite{2021Aguilar}, CALET~\cite{CALETIron}, and NUCLEON~\cite{NUCLEONIron}.
+Although there are several theoretical models about the synthesis, acceleration, and propagation of heavy nuclei in cosmic rays~\cite{Synthesis1,Synthesis2,Synthesis3,Spectral1,Spectral2}, current observational results for nickel and heavier nuclei mainly focus on relative abundance measurements~\cite{Supertiger,Cris}.
+Even about nickel, the most abundant species in this trans-iron group, only a few experiments, such as CRISIS~\cite{1981Cris}, HEAO3-C2~\cite{1990HEAO3} and G. Minagawa~\cite{1981Balloon}, provided differential energy spectrum in the low energy region below 40 GeV/n.
 Besides these, the CALET experiment reported the energy spectrum from 8.8 GeV/n to 240 GeV/n~\cite{CALETNickel}, while the NUCLEON reported the upper limit at 511 GeV/n~\cite{NUCLEON}.
-However, these results are not entirely consistent.
-Consequently, a precise measurement in the high-energy region is still needed.
+Consequently, a new precision measurement may clarify the behavior of nickel flux at the highest energies.